Taj Mahal (musician): Musical style

 Taj Mahal believes that his 1999 album Kulanjan, which features him playing with the kora master of Mali's Griot tradition Toumani Diabaté, "embodies his musical and cultural spirit arriving full circle."
 To him it was an experience that allowed him to reconnect with his African heritage, striking him with a sense of coming home.
 He even changed his name to Dadi Kouyate, the first jali name, to drive this point home.
 Speaking of the experience and demonstrating the breadth of his eclecticism, he has said:

 Taj Mahal has said he prefers to do outdoor performances, saying: "The music was designed for people to move, and it's a bit difficult after a while to have people sitting like they're watching television.
 That's why I like to play outdoor festivals-because people will just dance.
 Theatre audiences need to ask themselves: 'What the hell is going on?
 We're asking these musicians to come and perform and then we sit there and draw all the energy out of the air.'
 That's why after a while I need a rest.
 It's too much of a drain.
 Often I don't allow that.
 I just play to the goddess of music-and I know she's dancing."

 Mahal has been quoted as saying, "Eighty-one percent of the kids listening to rap were not black kids.
 Once there was a tremendous amount of money involved in it ... they totally moved it over to a material side.
 It just went off to a terrible direction. ...You can listen to my music from front to back, and you don't ever hear me moaning and crying about how bad you done treated me.
 I think that style of blues and that type of tone was something that happened as a result of many white people feeling very, very guilty about what went down."

 Awards

-Taj Mahal has received three Grammy Awards (ten nominations) over his career.
+Taj Mahal has received five Grammy Awards (seventeen nominations) over his career.